 The shelf life of tubers gets considerably shortened when nitrogen dose increased.
-The storability of potato tubers was better at nitrogen application rate of 0 kg ha-1 compared to 80, 160, and 240 kg ha-1.
+The storability of potato tubers was better under control compared to nitrogen dose of 80, 160, and 240 kg ha-1.
 Also, among the cultivars, the cv.
-Kufri Pukhraj performed superior to Kufri Gaurav and AICRP-P-39 for most of the characters studied.
+Kufri Pukhraj performed superior to Kufri Gaurav and AICRP-P-39 for most of the characteristics studied.
 Based on the results, it can be concluded that potato tubers of the cv.
-Kufri Pukhraj supplied with 0 kg N/ha could be stored longer than other treatment combinations with minimum post-harvest quality loss.
+Kufri Pukhraj supplied without nitrogen could be stored longer than other treatment combinations with minimum quality loss.